nautobot/nautobot-app-golden-config/docs/admin/migrating_to_v2.md

 }
 ```

-You can also see information within the [custom dispatcher docs](../admin/admin_install.md#custom-dispatcher).
+The [custom dispatcher docs](../admin/admin_install.md#custom-dispatcher) will provide further clarification if needed.

 ## Secrets

 !!! tip
-    You can safely skip this section if you have already been using Nautobot Secrets vs Git Repository Token.
+    You can safely skip this section if you have already been using Nautobot Secrets and not Git Repository Token.

 Nautobot initially had the ability to store some secrets, this was deprecated when [Secrets framework](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/secret/) was added in Nautobot 1.2.
 The feature to directly store Secrets in the database has been removed in 2.0.